nathan-wallace/octo-presso/README.md

 Everything you need to build a Svelte project, powered by [`sv`](https://github.com/sveltejs/cli).

-## About WebFirst

-This example project is maintained by **WebFirst, Inc.**, a leader in federal contracting for software development and strategy.
-WebFirst delivers dependable, high-quality web solutions for agencies across the U.S. government, and this starter kit reflects that commitment to excellence.

 ## Creating a project

 If you're seeing this, you've probably already done this step.
 Congrats!